smashtestio/smashtest/CONTRIBUTING.md

 ### Unit tests

 - From the top project directory, run `mocha tests/core/*.js tests/packages/*.js`
+    - Some unit tests are marked skipped.
+These tests have special requirements and need to be run individually from time to time.
 - For code coverage, install `nyc` from npm, then run `npm test`.
 Reports will be available at
-    - `/smashtest/coverage/lcov-report/src/index.html`
+    - `/coverage/lcov-report/src/index.html`
-    - `/smashtest/coverage/lcov-report/packages/js/index.html`
+    - `/coverage/lcov-report/packages/js/index.html`

 ### Package functional tests

-- Smashtest packages contain the built-in code for testing web UIs with selenium webdriver, and REST APIs
+- Smashtest packages implement the built-in steps that handle browser automation with selenium webdriver, as well as REST APIs
 - Functional tests for these packages are written in smash code itself
-- From the top project directory, run `smashtest tests/packages/*.smash --groups=chrome,firefox`
+- From the top project directory, run `smashtest tests/packages/*.smash --groups=[browsers]`
     - Set `--groups` to the list of browsers you want to test in (e.g., `chrome,firefox,safari,ie,edge`)

 ### Running examples

-- Smashtest comes with examples for both [UI](https://github.com/smashtestio/smashtest/tree/master/examples/web-ui/todomvc) and
+- Smashtest comes with examples of both [UI](https://github.com/smashtestio/smashtest/tree/master/examples/web-ui/todomvc) and
 [API](https://github.com/smashtestio/smashtest/tree/master/examples/api/onwater) testing
-- Clone one of those repos, then read the comments at the top of `main.smash`
+- The comments at the top of `main.smash` (in both examples) contain valuable info
-- Run `smashtest` inside that directory
+- Run `smashtest` inside the directory of the example you want to run

 ## Important links